Course Code: GES235

 Yianna Pavlakos is an Academic Coach and Social Studies Academic Support Instructor with 14 years of experience.
 She has a Bachelor’s degree in history and philosophy and a Master’s degree in history.

 Shauna Paedae is a Math Academic Support Instructor.
 She is a National Board Certified Teacher with a Master’s degree in statistics, a Bachelor’s degree in mathematics, and 31 years of teaching experience.

 All students entering Career Online High School must be at least 16 years of age prior to the first day of class and have successfully completed the 8th Grade at an accredited institution.
 Minors will be required to obtain parental consent to enrollment and acknowledgment of responsibility.

-The career component of this program takes an estimate of 120 hours to complete; however, the hours for the High School Diploma general education can vary based on the number of high school credits you have prior to enrollment.
-All of our programs are self-paced and open enrollment, so you can start them when you want and finish them at your own pace.
-Most programs allow you 180 days after your register to complete them.
+The career component of this course takes an estimate of 120 hours to complete; however, the hours for the High School Diploma general education can vary based on the number of high school credits you have prior to enrollment.
+All of our courses are self-paced and open enrollment, so you can start them when you want and finish them at your own pace.
+Most courses allow you 180 days after your register to complete them.

 The majority of labs can be done using the online lab system.
 A link to schedule the lab is included with the course for each lab that can be done online.

 Once you are ready to start the course, our Registrar will analyze your transcripts and apply credits for any course work you completed that fulfills our credit transfer requirements.
 Elective credits do not apply since the electives we offer are necessary in you earning your career certification.
 Click here to download the transcript request form.